ftwood/NetConnCat/README.md

 ##
 ## Description
-A messenger with DES encryption for group chat and RSA encryption for secret chat.
+A messenger with AES encryption for group chat and RSA encryption for secret chat.

 ## Installation